On the Convergence of the Elastic Flow in the Hyperbolic Plane: Optimality Discussion

-So far, we have shown that the length along the flow remains bounded, when the initial datum $\gamma_0\in C^\infty(\mathbb{S}^1, \mathbb{H}^2)$ has small elastic energy, more precisely $\mathcal{E}(\gamma_0)\leq 16$.
+So far, we have shown that the length along the elastic flow remains bounded, provided that the initial datum $\gamma_0\in C^\infty(\mathbb{S}^1, \mathbb{H}^2)$ has small elastic energy, more precisely $\mathcal{E}(\gamma_0) < 16$, see Theorem \ref{thm:reilly}.
 Additionally we have constructed a class of initial data for which the length along the flow is unbounded, namely the class of curves of vanishing Euclidean total curvature.
 To investigate optimality of the bound of $16$, we look for curves of small energy with vanishing total curvature.

 \begin{definition} For each $\lambda > 0 $ we call a curve $\gamma$ a \emph{$\lambda$-figure-eight}, when $\gamma$ is a $\lambda$-constrained wavelike elastic curve of vanishing total curvature. \end{definition}